rmccaffrey/dig1102_assignments/assignment-3.1.md

 * Still writing neat JS
 * Using the correct placement of the open curly brace
-* Minor mispelling in the strings
+* Minor misspelling in the strings

 ```javascript